14 Medical Device Venture Capital Firms To Partner With

 13. SpringRock Ventures

-SpringRock Ventures is a Seattle-based firm that invests in companies across several evolving sectors.
-Since 2012, they have focused on backing entrepreneurs in healthcare, information technology, and medical devices.
+SpringRock Ventures is a Seattle-based firm that backs entrepreneurs in evolving industries.
+Since its founding in 2012, the firm has focused on companies in health care, information technology, and the medical device sector.

 - Industries of focus: Health Care, Information Technology, Medical Device